kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

 A vision helps see what you can do to get 'there' so it's useful. <br />

 Getting stuff done isn't the same as doing the stuff. <br />

+## Steps to make time:
+1) Highlight - Make time (Defense)
+2) Laser - Stay focused(eliminate distractions) (Offense)
+3) Energise - Simple ways to take care of yourself so that you have energy to do what you want.
+4) Reflect - Look back and take notes on what worked for you.